-On 30 June 2021, the Company completed the acquisition of Avenir Makatea Pty Limited ("Avenir").
-Pursuant to the terms of the Share Purchase Agreement dated April 28, 2021 between the Company and Avenir's shareholders, the Company has issued a total of 17,857,738 common shares to the former Avenir shareholders (the "Consideration Shares").
-The Consideration Shares are subject to a statutory hold period expiring October 31, 2021.
+On June 30, 2021, the Company completed the acquisition of Avenir Makatea Pty Limited ("Avenir").
+Pursuant to the terms of the Share Purchase Agreement dated April 28, 2021 between the Company and Avenir's shareholders, the Company issued a total of 17,857,738 common shares to the former Avenir shareholders (the "Consideration Shares").

 A total of 10,722,858 of the Consideration Shares were issued to Mr. Colin Randall, the Executive Chairman of Avenir, and a trust in which members of Mr. Randall's family hold an interest.
 In addition, pursuant to the terms of the Share Purchase Agreement, Mr. Randall has been appointed to the Company's Board of Directors.
-Upon gaining control over these common shares, Mr. Randall and his family trust now hold approximately 16.6% of the Company's issued and outstanding common shares.
+Upon gaining control over these common shares, Mr. Randall and his family trust now hold approximately 10.9% of the Company's issued and outstanding common shares.